L0rable/teeny-tiny-compiler-java/README.md

 3. [Emitter](https://austinhenley.com/blog/teenytinycompiler3.html): Produces the output code and then writes it to a file.

 ## Current features
-This includes the features from the tutorial and some:
+This includes the features from the tutorial:
 - Numerical variables
 - Basic arithmetic
 - If statements